xinyaoliu/FA15-CS161/README.md

 # fa15_cs161
-Projects for CS161 took in UC Berkeley Fall 2015.
+Projects for CS161 in UC Berkeley Fall 2015.